 I do not deny that statements in agreement with Sanatana Dharma can be found in most religions-and even perhaps all.
 But that means very little.
 For example, if a complete and fully functioning automobile could be found only in one country of the world, but automobile parts were scattered all over the globe and would be found in all countries, could you really say that automobiles were found everywhere?
 Only if you had a very poor grasp or definition of automobiles.
 You do not have an auto if you do not have the whole thing.
-India alone has had-or does have-the full picture.
-Other religions have only fragments-and a fragment is not a picture at all.
+India alone has had-and does have-the full picture.
+Other religions have only fragments.
 Instead of automobiles, let's think of a picture.
-Even if millions had a fragment of a picture, would you say: They all have the picture?
+Even if millions had a fragment of a picture, would you say: "They all have the picture?"
 Not unless you have a strange idea of what a picture is.